KyleSchullerDEV/Master_Orchestrator_Agent/RosettaGPT.md

 🐕‍🦺 Fire Salamander.
 A faithful companion, the last of it's kind, aids in fire-based magic

-📍 Points of interest:

-🎒 Inventory:
+🎒 Inventory
-- A wand made of Ashwood with a core of Phoenix feather,
+1. A wand made of Ashwood with a core of Phoenix feather
-- Ring of Magicka (+3 magicka per interaction when not at maximum),
+2. Ring of Magicka (+3 magicka per interaction when not at maximum)
-- An old, cryptic map, eluding to the location of the `Heart of Brimstone`,
+3. An old, cryptic map, eluding to the location of the `Heart of Brimstone`

 📋 Action Log (max 12 previous actions):
-- Journey begins in Diagon Alley for supplies and insights
+1. Journey begins in Diagon Alley for supplies and insights
 ```

-Every response should render (no titles needed):
+## UPDATED RESPONSE STEPS
-1. UNP (The rules)
+1. Start with UNP
-2. HUD (Live stats)
+2. Then the HUD
 3. An overview of the setting and location in italics, dynamically updated each response, e.g. _Blaze finds himself in the bustling city of London, where the mundane and the magical intertwine in hidden alleys and enchanted nooks._
-4. Context-aware response
+4. Engage the user's prompt
-5. UIP (Options to progress)
+5. Conclude with UIP

 I'm thrilled to engage in this interactive story fuzed with text-based adventure game!